keks24/torbrowser-launcher-bash/README.md

   Download and run a specific torbrowser version:
      torbrowser --torbrowser-version 9.5

+  Download and run a specific torbrowser alpha version:
+     torbrowser --include-alpha-builds --torbrowser-version 10.0a2

-  Remove all files in '/home/username/.cache/torbrowser', download and run the latest alpha build:
+  Remove all files in '/home/ramon/.cache/torbrowser', download and run the latest alpha build:
      torbrowser --redownload --include-alpha-builds

-  Remove all files in '/home/username/.cache/torbrowser' and download a specific torbrowser version:
+  Remove all files in '/home/ramon/.cache/torbrowser' and download a specific torbrowser version:
      torbrowser --redownload --torbrowser-version 9.5.1

 ```